Explore Hyderabad’s historic gems with a local guide. Capture stunning architecture, savor Irani Chai, and discover the city’s pearl legacy.

 -

 Badshahi Ashurkhana - Built by Muhammed Quli Qutb Shah in 1594, the Badshahi Ashurkhana features brilliantly colored tile-mosaic decoration completed under Abdullah Qutb Shah.
-It is one of India’s finest examples of tile-mosaic art.
+It is one of India’s finest examples of tile-mosaic work.
 The Ashurkhana includes sites like the Niyaz Khana (offering place), Naqaar Khana (drums place), Sarai Khana (resting place for devotees), Abdar Khana (drinking water place), Langar Khana (food serving place), Makan-e-Mujawer (Mujawer Residence), Daftar-e-Mujawer (Mujawer office), Alawa Chabutra, and Guardroom.
-The Ashurkhana stands today with enamel tiles that have retained their luster and vibrant colors even after four centuries.
+The Ashur Khana stands today with enamel tiles that have retained their luster and vibrant colors even after four centuries.

 -

-Mozamjahi Market - Constructed between 1933-1935 during the reign of Mir Osman Ali Khan, the Moazzam Jahi market was a project by the City Improvement Board (CIB), founded in 1912 for Hyderabad’s development.
+Mozamjahi Market - Constructed between 1933-1935 during the reign of Mir Osman Ali Khan, the Moazzam Jahi market was a project of the City Improvement Board (CIB), founded in 1912 for Hyderabad’s development.
 Named after Prince Moazzam Jah, the market was intended to provide commercial space between Hyderabad Railway Station and the Residency.
 Initially a fruit market, it later sold a variety of produce and goods.
 In the 1980s, the fruit market was moved to the Kothapet fruit market.

 -